|Make BestShareware.net your home page||Add BestShareware.net to your favorites|

 |MAC Software | Linux Software | Pocket PC | iPod Software|

 How do I rip vinyl albums to my PC computer, CD, MP3 or iTunes/iPod?

 This document will show you how to rip vinyl albums to CD, vinyl albums to MP3 or vinyl albums to iPod.

 Required EquipmentYou need AIPL Singulator, an RCA to PC sound card cable, a recordable CD drive with software to burn CD-Rs (if you want to burn to audio CDs), software to turn WAV files to MP3, WMA or iTunes AAC (if you desire these formats), and a turntable and amplifier to record albums, or a tape player to record tapes.
-Most high end record players for sale will be compatible with software to create MP3 files.
+Most high end record players will be compatible with software to create MP3 files.
 Aside from Singulator, you probably already have most of these items or can download the software to compress audio for free.
 If you don’t have the cable, it is available at Radio Shack and many music stores.

 Connect to PCFor tapes, you connect your tape deck’s PLAY (a.k.a.
 Playback or Line-Out) RCA jacks directly to your PC sound card’s Line-In.
 Most likely, your sound card has 1/8” stereo inputs (although some are USB).
 Alternatively, if your amplifier (a.k.a. stereo) has dual tape recording capbailities, you can leave your tape deck connected to your amplifier, and connect your amplifier’s REC (a.k.a.
 Record or Line-Out) RCA jacks for Tape 2 to your PC sound card’s Line-In.